Don't Forget

 Don't Forget is the debut studio album by American singer Demi Lovato.
 It was released on September 23, 2008, by Hollywood Records.
 She started working on the album in September 2007, while filming the Disney Channel original movie Camp Rock.
-Lovato co-wrote most of the songs with pop rock band The Jonas Brothers, who produced the album along with record producer John Fields.
+Lovato co-wrote most of the songs with the Jonas Brothers, who produced the album along with John Fields.
 Other songwriters include Kara DioGuardi, Jason Reeves and Rooney frontman Robert Schwartzman.
-Don't Forget features primarily a power pop and rock sound, with the lyrical content addressing other adolescent topics.
+Don't Forget features primarily a power pop and rock sound, with the lyrical content addressing adolescent topics including heartbreak and independence.

-The album was met with generally positive reviews from critics.
-Because most of the album was produced by the Jonas Brothers, critics noted distinctive similarities between the artists.
-Don't Forget debuted at number two on the Billboard 200 and was eventually certified gold by the Recording Industry Association of America (RIAA).
-It has sold over 530,000 copies in the United States.
+The album was met with generally positive reviews from critics, many of whom noted distinctive similarities with the works of the Jonas Brothers.
+Don't Forget debuted at number two on the US Billboard 200 and was eventually certified gold by the Recording Industry Association of America (RIAA).
+It has sold over 540,000 copies in the country.
 Elsewhere, Don't Forget reached the top 10 on the Canadian Albums Chart and reached the top 40 in Spain and New Zealand.

-"Get Back" was released as the lead single from the album and reached number 43 on the Billboard Hot 100.
-"La La Land" was the second single from the album.
-The song peaked at number 52 in the United States and inside the top 40 in Ireland and United Kingdom.
+"Get Back" was released as the lead single from the album and reached number 43 on the US Billboard Hot 100.
+"La La Land" was the second single from the album, peaking at number 52 in the United States and inside the top 40 in Ireland and the United Kingdom.
+The third single, its title track, reached number 41 in the US.
+Don't Forget was further promoted by the tour Demi Lovato: Live in Concert.